Churning-Up-the-Heat/classification-project/readme.md

 - $H_0$ - Being a senior citizen is independent of churning
 - $H_0$ - Gender is independent of churning
 - $H_0$ - Having dependents is independent of churning
+- $H_0$ - There is no difference between Monthly contracts churn rate and the average churn rate.

 # Data Dictionary